jonhsel/chatbot_caojuri2/arquivos/Apresentação aos Jurados.md

 ## O papel do cidadão (jurado) na proteção do direito à vida no Tribunal do Júri

-Centro de Apoio Operacional do Tribunal do Júri

 ## O que é o TRIBUNAL DO JÚRI?

 <!-- image -->